leomadori/GamesHub/README.md

 # Xcoding
 # 1. Program Description (what is it about, goals)
+Thanks for visiting our page!

+Our code offers a platform for fun and exiting games to play when you are bored.
+Using Streamlit, we created an easy-access interface from which to choose your games from.
+Enjoy your time trying our games! :)

 # 2. Features (describe how the works, don't explain the code here, do that on the actual code)

+Leo

 ## 2.1 King's Cup

 ### Game Description